hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

 ***************************

 We aim to calculate :math:`f(u_1, u_2, u_3, u_4)`.
 This is straightforward once we fit the C-vine to training data.
-Now we are working on the trading priod data.
+Now we are working on the trading period data.
 At first we should map them into quantiles using the ECDFs trained in the training period.
 Then we can calculate directly the probability density for pseudo-observations, say :math:`(u_1, u_2, u_3, u_4)`, by calculating every node at every level of the tree.
-Note that each node constitues a probability density, either marginal density (top of the tree) or the copula density (not top of the tree).
+Note that each node constitutes a probability density, either marginal density (top of the tree) or the copula density (not top of the tree).
 And the final probability density is their product.

 .. figure:: images/workflow_vinecop_density.png